cis110/cis110.github.io/policies/grading_policies.md

 ---
 Exam Grades
-: Exam grades are typically curved.
-Your raw score will be posted to grade scope, while your curved score is posted to the Dashboard.
-CIS 110 exams are usually challenging, and curved scores are almost always higher than raw scores.

----
-Live Coding Submissions
-: You are scored based on your weekly submission of an assignment that is completed collaboratively between students and instructors during one of the week's Live Coding sessions.
-These are graded on basic completion.
+: We publish raw exam grades and do not curve exams.
+Instead, we curve the class at the end of the semester if necessary.
+CIS 110 exams are usually challenging, so a low raw score is not cause for panic.

 ---
 Check-in Quizzes